-If you have one day in Chiang Mai, it’s all about getting to know the key Chiang Mai attractions that you’ll find in Old City!
-After feeding the famous elephants, there are temples galore in the city to feast your eyes on.
+The first day in Chiang Mai is all about getting to know the key attractions that you’ll find in Old City!
+Thailand is famous for its stunning temples – you can literally feast your eyes on every single one of them!
+It’s a great way to start your 3-day Chiang Mai itinerary.
 To round the day off, you’ll dine on local Thai cuisine while bargaining like a local in the bazaar!

 Elephants have long called Thailand home but in recent years they have been under threat from tourism, habitat loss, logging and poaching.
 Elephants may seem strong but riding them can actually harm them.
 Thanks to Elephant Nature Park, tourists can now interact with the iconic Thai elephants in a more ethical way!

-Wat Phra Singh is the largest temple in Chiang Mai and an absolute must on your Chiang Mai trip itinerary!
+Wat Phra Singh is the largest temple in Chiang Mai and an absolute must on your 3-day Chiang Mai itinerary!
 There are three main structures in the temple complex that you should visit.

 Viharn Lai Kam is the temple’s assembly hall.
 It was originally constructed all the way back in 1345 and is the epitome of Lanna-style building.
 Be sure to admire the roof which was designed in the shape of wings!
 Inside, it’s beautifully decorated with wooden carvings and stucco.
 The highlight, though, is the statue of Phra Singh, the Lion Buddha.
 If you’re lucky enough to be in Chiang Mai for the Songkran festival, it is this Buddha that is processed around the city!

-Once a palace, this pretty structure is now one of the most beautiful sites on any itinerary for Chiang Mai!
-This unusual temple in Chiang Mai was built of specially-molded teak panels that were fit tightly together, supported by teak pillars.
+Once a palace, this pretty structure is now one of the most beautiful sites on any Chiang Mai itinerary!
+This unusual temple in was built of specially-molded teak panels that were fit tightly together, supported by teak pillars.
 Look up as you enter: the three-tiered roof features gilded snake tails and there’s a spectacular gilt carving of a peacock above the entrance!